Biden stimulus showers money on Americans, sharply cutting poverty in defining move of presidency

 Still, one of the biggest criticisms of the bill is that it is too large overall at a time when the Congressional Budget Office projects the economy is running roughly $700 billion below potential — a concept that tries to measure what a completely healthy economy would like.

-“I don’t think there’s any justification from an economic standpoint or a bottom up standpoint for a $1.9 trillion in further covid relief,” said Goldwein.
+“I don’t think there’s any justification from an economic standpoint or a bottom-up standpoint for $1.9 trillion in further covid relief,” Goldwein said.
 “A package half that size would still be a safe boost to the economy.”

 Goldwein and others are especially critical of Democrats’ decision to allot $350 billion to state and local aid, even though many states are no longer running deficits and independent estimates suggest the need is far less than that amount.
-Many economists also question the need to send $1,400 per person checks to people who have not lost their jobs.
+Many economists also question the need to send $1,400 to people who have not lost their jobs.

-“To me the part that’s the hardest to justify is the $1,400 checks to everyone,” said Greg Mankiw, a Harvard professor who served at George W. Bush’s chief economist from 2003-2005.
+“To me the part that’s the hardest to justify is the $1,400 checks to everyone,” said Greg Mankiw, a Harvard University professor who served as President George W. Bush’s chief economist from 2003 to 2005.
 “They are making large payments to people who don’t need them.”

-Mankiw points out two of his adult children who have not lost jobs have been receiving the checks.
-And a family of four who didn’t lose any income in this crisis would still receive another $5,600.
-Some economists are also concerned that the checks, along with enhanced unemployment benefits until early September, are discouraging some people from returning to work.
+Mankiw points out that two of his adult children who have not lost jobs have been receiving the payments.
+And a family of four who didn’t lose any income in this crisis would still receive an additional $5,600.
+Some economists are also concerned that the money, along with enhanced unemployment benefits until early September, are discouraging some people from returning to work.

-“Many small businesses complain they are not able to reconnect with employees because of these benefits,” said Lindsey Piegza, chief economist at investment firm Stifel.
-“We want to be leery of getting a short-term boost that ends up creating longer term roadblocks.”
+“Many small businesses complain they are not able to reconnect with employees because of these benefits,” said Lindsey Piegza, chief economist at the investment firm Stifel.
+“We want to be leery of getting a short-term boost that ends up creating longer-term roadblocks.”

 But the mantra of the White House and the Federal Reserve has been that it’s better to err on the side of doing too much than too little.
-Treasury Secretary Janet Yellen has made the case that it’s not jus the jobless who are struggling.
-Many people have taken a pay cut or are working fewer hours and many families have had to juggle jobs with child-care and eldercare responsibilities, which bring more costs.
+Treasury Secretary Janet Yellen has made the case that it’s not just the jobless who are struggling.
+Many people have taken a pay cut or are working fewer hours and many families have had to juggle jobs with child-care and elder-care responsibilities, which brings more costs.

-“Any time you try to design a targeted system in the scale of the U.S. economy, you end up missing people,” said Neel Kashkari, president and chief executive of the Federal Reserve Bank of Minneapolis, in a Friday interview.
+“Any time you try to design a targeted system in the scale of the U.S. economy, you end up missing people,” Neel Kashkari, president and chief executive of the Federal Reserve Bank of Minneapolis, said in a Friday interview.
 This bill “really, in my mind, is not meant to be stimulus, it’s meant to be relief for those families who’ve lost jobs.”

-Kashkari led the bank bailout, down as the Troubled Asset Relief Program (“TARP”), in the wake of the 2008-09 financial crisis.
+Kashkari led the bank bailout, known as the Troubled Asset Relief Program (TARP), in the wake of the 2008-09 financial crisis.
 Back then, he said, the government was so concerned about targeting aid to deserving families that a lot of struggling homeowners didn’t get money fast enough and the nation ended up with a massive foreclosure problem.
 He doesn’t want to see that repeated.

-Democrats say the American Rescue Plan corrects the flaws, not just of the Great Recession response, but also the Cares Act and the Covid Relief Bill from December.
-They argue last year’s bills cut aid off too soon and did not give enough help to struggling families, which is how the nation ended up with millions of Americans facing eviction, relying on food banks and unable to afford diapers.
+Democrats say the American Rescue Plan corrects the flaws, not just of the Great Recession response but also the Cares Act and the covid relief bill from December.
+They argue that last year’s bills cut aid off too soon and did not give enough help to struggling families, which is how the nation ended up with millions of Americans facing eviction, relying on food banks and unable to afford diapers.

-On Friday, the Labor Department reported the official unemployment rate is 6.2 percent, but the White House said the true rate is 9.5 percent because so many Americans, especially moms, have stopped working or even looking for a job while they care for children.
+On Friday, the Labor Department reported that the official unemployment rate is 6.2 percent, but the White House said the true rate is 9.5 percent because so many Americans, especially mothers, have stopped working or even looking for a job while they care for children.
 People are not counted in the official unemployment statistics if they have not looked for a job in the past month.

-To address the needs of low-income families, this bill does more than provide stimulus checks and extended unemployment aid.
-It also expands three key tax credits — the Child Tax Credit, the Earned Income Tax Credit, and the Child and Dependent Care Tax Credit — that advocates for the poor have long urged the government to do to help reduce poverty.
+To address the needs of low-income families, this bill does more than provide stimulus funds and extended unemployment aid.
+It also expands three key tax credits — the child tax credit, the earned income tax credit, and the child and dependent care tax credit — that advocates for the poor have long urged the government to do to help reduce poverty.
 These programs make up about $150 billion of the bill.

-Under this more generous Child Tax Credit plan, American parents would receive $3,000 a year for every child ages 6 to 17 and $3,600 a year for every child under age 6.
-The current credit is $2,000, and the poorest families can only get a refund from the government for $1,400.
-The stimulus bill also expands the Child and Dependent Care Tax Credit from 30 percent of costs to 50 percent.
+Under this more generous child tax credit plan, parents would receive $3,000 a year for every child ages 6 to 17 and $3,600 a year for every child under 6.
+The current credit is $2,000, and the poorest families can get a refund from the government for only $1,400.
+The stimulus bill also expands the child and dependent care tax credit from 30 percent of costs to 50 percent.

-For people without kids, the legislation expands the Earned Income Tax Credit that helps supplement wages for the working poor.
+For people without children, the legislation expands the earned income tax credit, which helps supplement wages for the working poor.

 These tax changes, along with another round of cash payments, will boost incomes of the bottom 20 percent of Americans by 33 percent, according to Steve Wamhoff, a tax expert at the liberal Institute on Taxation and Economic Policy.
 That’s more than double what the March 2020 Cares Act did for the poorest Americans.